 Do you ever wonder why it is so hard for a senior to make the move into a retirement community?
 Part of the problem may be the words we use to describe our communities and the senior living industry as a whole.
-Words can paint a strong picture in a person’s mind, and these perceptions can stay with an individual for a long time.
+Words can paint a strong picture in a person’s mind.
+These perceptions can stay with an individual for a long time.

 Think back to a time when you formed a negative opinion about something simply because of the words associated with it.
 We have all done this at one time or another.
 Some things in life we never experience first-hand, so we rely heavily on the words used to describe them.
 False beliefs can be formed if incorrect verbiage is used, and this can be dangerous in the world of marketing.

 Some of the words and phrases we have used to market communities have changed over the years.
-For example, Continuing Care Retirement Communities (CCRC) evolved to being known as Life Plan, and nursing homes are now referred to as Health Centers.
-These changes have placed us on the right path, but there is more we can do as industry leaders to improve our target audiences’ perceptions.
+For example, Continuing Care Retirement Communities (CCRC) evolved to being known as Life Plan.
+Nursing homes are now referred to as Health Centers.
+These changes have placed us on the right path.
+However, there is more we can do as industry leaders to improve our target audiences’ perceptions.

-Words are everything in our field of work, and the words we choose can have a significant effect on our clients and their sales.
+Words are everything in our field of work.
+The words we choose can have a significant effect on our clients and their sales.
 Here at Angell Marketing, we have accumulated years of experience in which we have learned which verbiage can convey a negative perception and what is preferred when talking about the senior living industry and our communities.
 We are happy to share some insight on this important topic.

 Verbiage like unit, facility, property, building, or locked memory unit are the types of words we want to avoid in our marketing efforts.
 Would you want to leave your home of 40 plus years to move into a unit in a facility?
 Most often, the answer is no. Words like these leave negative perceptions in our target audiences’ minds and essentially are “bad” for business.

 It is important to gravitate away from clinical sounding words and move forward with words more associated with the hospitality industry.
-For example, we want to avoid words like wing and bed because they remind our audience of staying in a hospital.
+For example, we want to avoid words like wing and bed.
+These words remind our audience of staying in a hospital.
 Instead, we want to use words like neighborhoods, accommodations, new home, or apartment home.
 These more accurately reflect our communities and what it is like for seniors to live in them.

 We never want to describe residents as patients.
-Seniors who live in the communities should only be referred to as residents, members, or sometimes guests if it is a temporary situation.
+They should only be referred to as residents, members, or sometimes guests if it is a temporary situation.
 However, we must be mindful of the pronouns we use before these words.
 Seniors do not want to hear that they are “your” residents or “our” members.
 This takes their independence away from them with one simple word.
 If we must choose a word to precede the noun, all we need to say is “the” residents of the community.
 The communities are their homes, and we want to always reflect this in our marketing efforts.

-We also want to be careful when talking about marketing efforts for future senior living communities.
+It’s also important to be careful when talking about marketing efforts for future senior living communities.
 We do not want to refer to them as projects, rather they should be described as developments or proposed communities.

-We don’t only want to use these preferred words to market communities; we want to bring them to life.
+These preferred words for marketing communities shouldn’t just be used; we want to bring them to life.
 It is our job to turn these words into descriptive buzzwords that will resonate with seniors and their influencers, making them think “Yes, this is a great opportunity for me!”
 For example, we can highlight how living in a retirement community is “vibrant living” and provides access to an “active lifestyle.”
 Or, how they will live in a neighborhood with “supportive living” and “personalized care” if needed.
-Enhancing these descriptive words will result in more positive perceptions from seniors and their influencers, and in return, more leads and inquiries will be generated.
+Enhancing these descriptive words will result in more positive perceptions from seniors and their influencers.
+In return, more leads and inquiries will be generated.